aspire-fp7/framework/README.md

 script then switches copies over all changes (and builds) made in your Docker container to those volumes with `rsync`, and then updates `/opt/framework` to be a symlink to `/opt/development`.

+## Further reading

+These are some documents describing parts of the framework and its components in more detail:

+* [Reference architecture](https://aspire-fp7.eu/sites/default/files/D1.04-ASPIRE-Reference-Architecture-v2.1.pdf) Describes the architectural design of the ASPIRE protections and the communication logic for the client and server components of the protections.
+* [ASPIRE Framework report](https://aspire-fp7.eu/sites/default/files/D5.11-ASPIRE-Framework-Report.pdf) Documents the ASPIRE tool chain and decision support components in exhaustive detail.
+This document furthermore documents the supported protection annotations.
+* [ASPIRE Open Source Manual](https://aspire-fp7.eu/sites/default/files/D5.13-ASPIRE-Open-Source-Manual.pdf) Contains manuals for the framework (which is an older version of this README), and documentation of the ADSS Full.